BlankRose/EverybodyEdits2/docs/TechnicalSheet.md

     - Admin: Can kick and mutes and make players builders or not
     - Owner: Can promote players to admins for the given world and ban players
     - Game Staff: Varies (Section D)
-- Permissions can be granted via an easy to use GUI or Command used in chat
+- Permissions can be granted via an easy-to-use GUI or Command used in chat
 - For "open" worlds, everyone has the Builder rank

 ## C.4 2D Tiled Design
-- Worlds will be tiled over a 2 dimensional landscape, with pre-determined sizes
+- Worlds will be tiled over a 2-dimensional landscape, with pre-determined sizes
 - Each tile has a set of scaled size ( to determine )
 - Tiles can be freely edited as long as players has the rank Builder or above